Warning: This article contains mention of the consumption of large quantities of red meat. Not recommended reading for vegetarians.

 Lawry’s the Prime Rib – (4043 Howard Hughes Parkway, east of the Strip) Not only can you get regular cuts of prime rib here, but you can get more creative prime rib options as well, such as the Thai Prime Rib Salad and Prime Rib Chili.
 The prime rib dinner (available in five cuts with the option to pair it with one or two lobster tails) comes with accompaniments of salad, Yorkshire pudding, mashed potatoes, and whipped cream horseradish.
 Lawry’s is slightly more upscale than some of the restaurants on this list, so dress nicely.

 Triple 7 Brew Pub at Main Street Station (Downtown) – One of my favorites.
-After 4pm, you can get 1/2 lb. of prime rib (served with vegetables and baked potato) for $8.95, or a King Size cut (which I believe is 16 oz., but don’t quote me on that) for $15.50.
+You used to be able to get 1/2 lb. of prime rib (served with vegetables and baked potato) for $8.95 after 4pm.
+A recent visitor let me know that as of 7/11/16, they only have a 12 ounce prime rib now for $13.99.
 Order one of the Triple 7’s award-winning microbrews to go with it and you have yourself a great dinner.

 Magnolia’s Veranda Cafe at the Four Queens (Downtown) – This is the first place I had prime rib in Las Vegas.
 Magnolia’s is the Four Queen’s 24 hour cafe.
 They offer a $9.95 prime rib special ($7.95 with Players Club card, so sign up for that first–it’s free) that is not on the menu.
 It comes with (an admittedly mediocre) salad, roll, your choice of potato (go with the fries, they’re awesome) and vegetable.
 Last time I was there, they served real horseradish on the side, not the creamy stuff.
 If nothing else will clear your sinuses, that will.
 Service and atmosphere is old school Vegas (older, efficient, not too chatty), and there’s a fairly good chance you’ll be the youngest person in the room, no matter your age.